JSBCCA/dodo-bird/README.md

 Avoid the green blocks to rack up points!
 The dodo will fall faster and faster as time goes on, so be extra careful!
-Hitting any green block will result in a Game Over, and then the game will reset, along with your point counter. however, the game will always save your highest score for as long as the window remains open.
+Hitting any green block will result in a Game Over, and then the game will reset, along with your point counter.
+However, the game will always save your highest score for as long as the window remains open.
 Challenge your friends to beat your highest score!

 Hint: